Content Restriction in WordPress to Registered Users & Visitors

 Go to Content Protection >> Add a Protection Rule.

-You can also restrict content based on user roles.
+You can also protect WordPress content so it’s available only to users based on their roles.

-And if you want to protect or restrict a portion of a post and page content to specific users based on their user roles, usernames, or user ID, use our restrict content shortcode.
+And if you want to protect or restrict a portion of post or page content to specific users based on their user roles, usernames, or user IDs, use our content protection shortcode.

 Protecting partial content in the block editor

-When using WordPress’s block editor, the procedure for protecting your content is similar to that of the classic editor.
+In WordPress’s block editor, the process for protecting your content is similar to that in the classic editor.
 The only difference is that in the block editor, you need to wrap your content between two shortcode blocks.

 You can do this in these simple steps.